The neighbourhood team are uniformed council officers who deal with a wide range of low-level anti-social behaviour and environmental crime issues.

 - Abandoned bicycles

-- Abandoned trollies - use the TrolleyWise app or report to us using our online form
+- Abandoned trolleys - use the TrolleyWise app or report to us by emailing [email protected]

 - Bins on the highway